 If you don’t meet the conditions, you will likely earn the base interest rate only.

-If you need some motivation to keep your savings on track, or are saving for a big financial goal such as a holiday or first home deposit, then this might be the account for you.
+If you need some motivation to keep your savings on track, or are saving for a big financial goal such as a holiday or first home deposit, then this might be the account for you as it rewards consistent savings habits.

 High-interest savings accounts have gained popularity due to their simplicity and attractive interest rates.
-These savings accounts feature variable interest rates - can fluctuate in response to changes to the cash rate and other market movements - with some providing high introductory rates for a limited period.
+These savings accounts feature variable interest rates that can fluctuate in response to changes in the cash rate and other market movements, with some offering high introductory rates for a limited period.

 They are designed to help you save money and reach your financial goals faster, and therefore often come without account-keeping fees.
 As soon as you deposit funds into these accounts, you start earning compound interest, comprising a base rate and a special rate.